tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/README.md

 ### Password management

-As a future web developer security needs to always be in front of your mind.
+As a future web developer security needs to always be in the front of your mind.
 Not just when developing websites but, also while managing your own online security.

 `Password managers` are one of our frontline security tools.
 Password managers store your login information for all the websites you use and help you log into them automatically.
 They encrypt your password database with a master password (the master password is the only one you have to remember).It also generates them for you, so that each website has a strong unique password.
 You only have to remember your master password